gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ## What can you configure?

-With the basic configuration options known, it is time to discuss more possibilities.
-Gardener offers a variety of options to tweak the control plane's behavior - like defining an event TTL (default 1h), adding an OIDC configuration or activating some feature gate.
-You can alter the scheduling profile and define an audit logging policy.
-In addition, the control plane can be configured to run in HA mode (applied on a node or zone level), but note that it cannot be changed.
+With the basic configuration options having been introduced, it is time to discuss more possibilities.
+Gardener offers a variety of options to tweak the control plane's behavior - like defining an event TTL (default 1h), adding an OIDC configuration or activating some feature gates.
+You could alter the scheduling profile and define an audit logging policy.
+In addition, the control plane can be configured to run in HA mode (applied on a node or zone level), but keep in mind that once you enable HA, you cannot go back.

 In case you have specific requirements for the cluster internal DNS, Gardener offers a plugin mechanism for custom core DNS rules or optimization with node-local DNS.
 For more information, see [Custom DNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/custom-dns-config.md) and [NodeLocalDNS Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/node-local-dns.md).